KD5VMF/Arduino-Giga-R1-Wifi/Breakout-007_README.txt

 Feel free to contribute to this project by submitting pull requests or opening issues.

 Acknowledgements
-[Your Name]: Project creator and code implementation.
+KD5VMF: Project creator and code implementation.
 ChatGPT (OpenAI): Assisted in developing advanced features, including persistent data tracking, multi-core utilization, and graphical optimizations.